 However, he becomes overwhelmed while talking to Gordon and faints.

-As a result of that, he has to be sent to the hospital.
+As a result of that, Chef Brian has to be sent to the hospital.
+Pretty crazy, right?

-Brian is home from the hospital the next day, and Gordon sees him.
+Thankfully, Brian is able to go home from the hospital the next day.

 Brian tells Gordon that Eddie takes advantage of him.

 They return to the hotel that day for a meeting.